intel/intel-xpu-backend-for-triton/README.md

 Please follow [installation guide for Intel® Extension for PyTorch* ](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the detailed process for **BOTH** PyTorch and Intel® Extension for PyTorch*.
 Please make sure that the associated driver and Intel® oneAPI Base Toolkit are installed correctly.

-## Option1: Install From whl Packages
+## Option 1: Install From whl Packages
 This method is the simplest way of getting things done.

 Download the latest `.whl` according to your Python version.
 We provide `Cython` and `Pypy` version.
 By default, it should be `CPython`.
 You could check your Python implementation with the following command: